AlexiaNomena/MIASA/README.md

 ### Important Note
 Higher versions of the above packages could be also be compatible with MIASA, but feel free to contact the author in case you encounter unresolved problems.

 Because of package changes and updates, the figures shown in the Manuscript might not be reproducible.
-However, we expect that all results obtained will not extremely deviate from one another.
+However, we expect that the results obtained will not extremely deviate from one another.

 ### In folder Manuscripts_examples:
 This folder contains all the codes that were used to produce the manuscripts results